inciteleal/dad_download_aeronet_data/README.md

 Important points:

-1. The AERONET Web Data Service is ``case sensitive'', which means you need to use "Sao_Paulo" and not "sao_paulo" or "SAO_PAULO".
+1. The AERONET Web Data Service is **case sensitive**, which means you need to use "Sao_Paulo" and not "sao_paulo" or "SAO_PAULO".

-2. If you try to download data from a station that does not exist, the AERONET Web Data Service ``will return data for all stations''.
-The download would never finish, because it is too much data.
+2. If you try to download data from a station that does not exist (e.g., wrong name), the AERONET Web Data Service <ins>will return data for all stations</ins>.
+The download would never finish (too much data)!!!

 You should always double-check the site name, which you can find on the AERONET website.
 We provide a list here, but please understand that this might not be up-do-date:
 [aeronet_locations_v3](https://github.com/inciteleal/dad_download_aeronet_data/blob/master/aeronet_locations_v3.csv)